Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Pure subgroups of and dynamical decomposition

 One can check that the dynamical decomposition $\Ud_H$ of Theorem \ref{thm_dynamic_dec} is the splitting dual to the decomposition shown in Figure~\ref{fig:3-surfaces} where $V_p/F_N$ is the central vertex, and $V_a/F_N$ corresponds to the three surfaces.

 In this example, active vertices correspond to surfaces, but this is not a general fact.
-For instance, one may replace any of the surfaces of the example by a free group $F=\grp{x_1,\dots,x_p}$, and attach it to the central vertex along $x_1$, and add to $H$ all the automorphisms of $F$ fixing $x_1$. \end{ex}
+For instance, one may replace any of the surfaces of the example by a free group $F=\grp{x_1,\dots,x_p}$, and attach it to the central vertex along $x_1$, and in the above construction, replace the homeomorphisms of the surface by the automorphisms of $F$ fixing $x_1$. \end{ex}